publicscience/argos/readme.md

 ```
 **Note: don't run this in production as it modifies your database.**

-An HTML report will be output to `manage/reports/` with some details.
+An HTML report will be output to `manage/evaluate/reports/` with some details.
 You can look at the cluster members and determine for yourself if they
 look right.

+The clustering evaluation system already tries a spread of thresholds to
+try and find an optimal one.
+It does not, however, have different
+similarity strategies.
+New ones can be patched in by defining methods in
+either `manage/evaluate/strategies/event.py` or
+`manage/evaluate/strategies/story.py`.
+The methods must have `similarity`
+in their name to be registered as an alternative similarity strategy.

+The only requirement is that the method's parameters are `(self, obj)`,
+where obj is the object being compared to, and that it returns a float
+value from `0.0` to `1.0`, where `0.0` is completely dissimilar and
+`1.0` means identical.

 ---